KosmosOgKaos/vagrant_dev_env/README.md

 	Start by fetching the Operating system box file by typing: vagrant box add kk-centos-6.5-x86_64 https://vagrantcloud.com/samueljon/kk-centos-6.5-x86_64.box/version/2/provider/virtualbox.box

+	After the box has been added be sure to enable all git submodules by typing:

+	git submodule init
+	git submodule update

-	After the box has been downloaded and installed you can startup a Vagrant instance you simply type "vagrant up".
+	After the box has been downloaded and submodules have been installed you can startup a Vagrant instance you simply type "vagrant up".

 	Other commands dealing with vagrant see: vagrant --help